 The Research Medical Library is here to help MD Anderson faculty and trainees get published and get funded.
 We provide writing advice and support, and we edit grant proposals and research articles free of charge.

 A conflict of interest is a “significant financial interest or outside relationship that the Institutional Official (IO), in consultation with the Conflict of Interest Committee (COIC), determines could directly and significantly influence (or be perceived to directly and significantly influence) the employee’s performance of the employee’s Institutional Responsibilities, including patient care or the design, conduct, and/or reporting of Research.”
 There is a conflict of interest team to assist MD Anderson authors.
 Questions?
-MD Anderson authors can find help through the Conflict of Interest Inside webpage.
+MD Anderson authors can find help through the Conflicts of Interest Storefront.

 The U.S. National Academy of Sciences defines plagiarism as follows: “In plagiarism, an author presents as his or her own ideas, language, data, graphics, or even scientific protocols created by someone else, whether published or unpublished, without giving appropriate credit” .
 The material plagiarized might be a description, an idea, a hypothesis, an observation, data, a graph, an interpretation, or a conclusion.

 There is more than one type of plagiarism.
 Most people are familiar with the form of plagiarism that consists of “verbatim [word-for-word] lifting of passages without enclosing the borrowed material in quotation marks and crediting the original author” .
 A less well known form of plagiarism is “mosaic plagiarism.”
 This occurs when you take phrases or ideas from an original source and intersperse them with your own phrases or ideas without distinguishing between the original and new material and without giving credit to the original source.

 The consequences of plagiarism are many.
 The author:

 Damages his or her credibility and integrity.